 Success is the best revenge, or so they say.

-If someone has scorned you, whether they be a lover, employer, or family member, the old adage is the best thing you can do to recover is not to hurt them back, as much as you may want to.
+When scorned, the old adage is the best thing you can do to recover is not to hurt them back, as much as you may want to.
 Instead, it’s better to move on and live your best life.

-Top 10 Reasons Why Success is the Best Revenge
+Top Reasons Success is the Best Revenge

 Success really is the best revenge.
 Whether you are reeling from a breakup, job loss, rift with family, or broken friendship, pursuing your own version of success will help you feel better and prove that you didn’t need whatever those naysayers were offering – you’re good enough on your own.